-From this list number 2 and 3 starts as structure bound sound while 1 generates fluid vibrations directly.
-While 1 and 2 result of the movement of parts mechanically coupled to the motor 3 has it's origin in the motor's principle of operation itself.

-Considering this the Maxwell forces on ferromagnetic parts of the drive are of major interest.
+From this list, numbers 2 and 3 start as a structure bound sound while 1 generates fluid vibrations directly.
+1 and 2 are results of the movement of parts mechanically coupled to the motor while 3 has its origin in the motor's principle of operation itself.
+Considering this, the Maxwell forces on ferromagnetic parts of the drive are of major interest.
 These forces are typically maximized to provide the operational torque.

-The acoustic design for stator's vibration causes by Maxwell forces cannot be separated from the design process of the motor itself (which is possible when designing quieter fans and bearings).
-This piece of work will focus on this third source of operating noise.
-Furthermore only structural vibration will be simulated since they correlate with the operating noise in amplitude and frequencies.
+The acoustic design for stator's vibration, caused by Maxwell forces, cannot be separated from the design process of the motor itself (which is possible when designing quieter fans and bearings).
+This article will focus on the third source of operating noise.
+Furthermore, only structural vibration will be simulated because they correlate with the operating noise in amplitude and frequencies.

-2 Modal Extraction
+Modal Extraction

-To predict how the structure will react to the periodic forces a structural mode superposition analysis can be done.
-This linear approach is valid since the deformations caused by the structure bound noise are small.
+To predict how the structure will react to the periodic forces, a structural mode superposition analysis can be done.
+This linear approach is valid because the deformations, caused by the structure bound noise, are small.
 A mode superposition analysis is much more resource effective than a fully coupled magnetic-structural analysis.
-By performing a modal analysis the normal modes and resonant frequencies of the structure can be determined.
+By performing a modal analysis, the normal modes and resonant frequencies of the structure can be determined.
 The results of the modal analysis should be used to determine which normal modes are of interest.
-The operating noise of an electric drive is mainly determined by the modes which lead to an vibration of the outer housing as a hole.
-Internal oscillations of the stator's teeth for example have a little contribution to the operating noise.
+The operating noise of an electric drive is mainly determined by the modes which lead to a vibration of the outer housing as a whole.
+Internal oscillations, for example the stator's teeth, have little contribution to the operating noise.

-In Fig. 2 one can see two exemplary normal modes of the outer parts of an electric drive (stator and housing).
+In Fig. 2 two exemplary normal modes of the outer parts of an electric drive (stator and housing) are shown.
 The left mode leads to significant deformations at the outer boundary of the motor.
 The right one depicts mainly a bending of the stator's teeth.
 This evaluation of the normal modes and their corresponding frequencies should be used to define the simulation time step in the upcoming analysis to determine the force loads.